-Storage – Store leftover Wendy's Chili in the refrigerator for 3-4 days.
+Storage: Store leftover Wendy’s Chili in the fridge for three to four days.

-Freezing/How to freeze – Portion the chili into individual servings and store them in a freezer safe air tight container or freezer bag.
+Freezing/How to Freeze: Portion the chili into individual servings and store them in an airtight, freezer-safe container or freezer bag.

-Gluten Free - This recipe is naturally gluten free.
-You may want to check the seasoning you plan to use to make sure there are no fillers or binders.
+Gluten-Free: This recipe is naturally gluten-free.
+You should check the seasoning you plan to use to ensure it contains no fillers or binders.

-Make it Spicy – Add cayenne pepper, diced jalapenos, or minced chipotles to taste
+Make it Spicy: Add cayenne pepper, diced jalapeños, or minced chipotle for a spicier Wendy’s Chili.

-This classic comfort food deserves delicious cozy sides.
-Here are a few sides that go well with this Wendy's copycat chili recipe.
+This classic comfort food deserves equally cozy side dishes.
+Here are some delicious sides that go well with this Wendy’s CopyCat chili recipe.